Kenyan superstar Eliud Kipchoge is the world record-holder and Olympic champion in the marathon.

-- He will share his advice with you about staying strong during the COVID-19 pandemic in an exclusive Athlete365 webinar on 12 May.
+He shared his advice with you about staying strong during the COVID-19 pandemic in an exclusive Athlete365 webinar.

 Eliud Kipchoge’s name is one that will forever be cemented in running folklore after what he achieved on 12 October 2019.